oconnorjohnson/cares_fullstack/app/admin/analytics/notes.md

 - [] Bar chart showing the percentage of requests with required receipts uploaded vs those still pending

-# Pickup Event Scheduling

-- [] Line chart showing the number of pickup events scheduled over time

 # User Activity

 - [] Bar chart showing the number of requests submitted by each user (excluding admins)

-# Average Fund Amount per Request

-- [] Box plot showing the distribution of fund amounts requested, grouped by fund type

 # Request Approval Rate by Agency

 - [] Bar chart showing the percentage of approved requests for each agency

-# Implementation Methods

-- [] Pie chart showing the distribution of different implementation methods used in requests

-# Sustainability Strategies

-- [] Word cloud or bar chart showing the frequency of different sustainability strategies mentioned in requests

-# Admin Workload Distribution

-- [] Stacked bar chart showing the number of requests handled by each admin